 Hillary’s TAE/IGY Hut, Scott Base

 In the vast icy expanse of Antarctica, a small Ross Island building tells the story of a nation’s polar ambitions.
-Hillary’s hut, also known as ‘Hut A’ or the TAE/IGY hut at New Zealand’s Scott Base on Pram Point, stands as a testament to New Zealand’s first presence in Antarctica.
+Hillary’s hut, also known as ‘Hut A’ or the TAE/IGY hut at New Zealand’s Scott Base on Pram Point, stands as a testament to the moment New Zealand began the commitment to Antarctic science, exploration and cooperation that continues today.

 Conservation at a glance